Bob Lazar: Public appearances and media

-Lazar and long-time friend Gene Huff ran the Desert Blast festival, an annual festival in the Nevada desert for pyrotechnics enthusiasts.
-The festival started in 1987, but was only formally named in 1991.
-The name was inspired by Operation Desert Storm.
-The festival features homemade explosives, rockets, jet-powered vehicles, and other pyrotechnics, with the aim of emphasizing the fun aspect of chemistry and physics.
+Lazar co-operated the Desert Blast festival, an annual event in the Nevada desert for pyrotechnics enthusiasts.
+The festival features homemade explosives, rockets, jet-powered vehicles, and other pyrotechnics.

-Lazar was featured in producer George Knapp and Jeremy Kenyon Lockyer Corbell's documentary Bob Lazar: Area 51 & Flying Saucers and Joe Rogan's podcast.
-Lazar had met and discussed his alleged works on UFOs with Navy pilot and commander David Fravor, who witnessed the USS Nimitz UFO incident in 2004.
+Lazar was featured in Knapp's and Jeremy Corbell's 2019 documentary Bob Lazar: Area 51 & Flying Saucers, and he has appeared on The Joe Rogan Experience.

 Criminal convictions

 In 1990, Lazar was arrested for aiding and abetting a prostitution ring.
 This was reduced to felony pandering, to which he pleaded guilty.
 He was ordered to do 150 hours of community service, stay away from brothels, and undergo psychotherapy.

-In 2006, Lazar and his wife Joy White were charged with violating the Federal Hazardous Substances Act for shipping restricted chemicals across state lines.
+In 2006, Lazar and his wife were charged with violating the Federal Hazardous Substances Act for shipping restricted chemicals across state lines.
 The charges stemmed from a 2003 raid on United Nuclear's business offices, where chemical sales records were examined.
-United Nuclear pleaded guilty to three criminal counts of introducing into interstate commerce, and aiding and abetting the introduction into interstate commerce, banned hazardous substances.
+United Nuclear pleaded guilty to three criminal counts of introducing into interstate commerce, and aiding and abetting the introduction into interstate commerce, of banned hazardous substances.
 In 2007, United Nuclear was fined $7,500 for violating a law prohibiting the sale of chemicals and components used to make illegal fireworks.

 Journalist Stephen Rodrick and author Neil Nixon write that further doubts have been cast on Lazar's credibility due to his criminal activity.
-Author Timothy Good and filmmaker Jeremy Kenyon Lockyer Corbell, who have perpetuated Lazar's story, concur with this assertion.